 The bottom line is that there is almost always going to be some sort of outage time before we can get power restored.
 We understand that power outages are not convenient and we make every effort to restore power in a timely manner.

-- They cost 13-14 cents to produce 1 kilowatt of energy.
+- It costs 13-14 cents to produce 1 kilowatt of energy.

-- They produce 2 megawatts of power per engine.
+- Produce 2 megawatts of power per engine.

-- They will typically burn 140 gallons of fuel per hour.
+- Will typically burn 140 gallons of fuel per hour.